-Since Ashtanga yoga is a strictly structured yoga class with the poses that follows one another in a rigid order, the asanas cannot be skipped or changed.
-There are five Ashtanga asana series or sequences that have to be mastered gradually, step by step.
+Since Ashtanga yoga is a strictly structured yoga class with the poses that follow one another in a rigid order, the asanas cannot be skipped or replaced.
+There are six Ashtanga asana series or sequences that have to be mastered gradually, step by step.
 All the sequences are harmoniously formed up so that each previous asana prepares the body for the next one.

 Each practitioner has to master every pose of the first series, learn each movement and hold on the poses without any stress and discomfort, staying calm and evenly breathing, before he moves up a level onto the second more challenging series.

 Finally, in order to achieve good results of the practice remember that first of all it requires self-discipline, orderliness and regularity.
 It should become your everyday personal hygiene, like teeth brushing or taking a shower.